flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 - empty
 - notEmpty

-You can chech the example for each filter usage below:
+You can check the example for each filter usage below:

 !!!
 Example